Home Blood Pressure Monitors Are Wrong 70 Percent of the Time, Says Study

 FWIW, I use an Omron.

 So which was the most accurate?
-(Score:2)
+(Score:3)

 Why don't they give us the most accurate devices?